Welcome BackWelcome Back

 Customers unlock higher tiers (Bronze, Silver, Gold) based on accumulated points or visits.
 Each tier has better benefits.
 Creates status and aspiration.

-Works well for: Restaurants with strong brand identity where customers want to belong to something, not just collect discounts.
+Works well for: restaurants with strong brand identity where customers want to belong to something, not just collect discounts.

 Cashback